-Using Microsoft Copilot Studio agents as a chat suggestion source
+Using Microsoft Copilot agents as chat suggestion sources

 AI agents are a great way to help your users in Unblu conversations.
 For example, they can provide your advisors with chat suggestions based on the knowledge sources your organization already has.